jey-11/LabReport5New/README.md

     Student <br>
 ![Image](Lab5_2.png)<br>

-**2)** A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
+**2)** A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)<br>

-Hello Student,
+Hello Student,<br>
   Based on your problem and provided code it seems that there is a problem when you are adding to your new merged array.
-I would recommend going through the conditions used to add to the array, there is likely a problem there.
+I would recommend going through the conditions used to add to the array, there is likely a problem there.<br>
-   Best,
+   Best,<br>
-   TA
+   TA<br>

 **3)** Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is. there was a line of code in TestExamples.java